Download the Free Shutter Speed Chart PDF, for reference, while reading the in-depth photography guide, below.

 Balancing image brightness and quality with desired visual image attributes is key to mastering photography shutter speed.

-By slightly over-exposing the image below, without “clipping” the RGB or Luminosity Histogram, I was able to capture more data in the dark parts of the photo, while still controlling the brightest portions.
+By slightly over-exposing the image below, without “clipping” the RGB Histogram, I was able to capture more data in the dark parts of the photo, while still controlling the brightest portions.